-When: Virginia’s new car seat law goes into effect on July 1, 2019.
-But, you can start keeping your toddlers safer TODAY by keeping them in a rear-facing position.
+When: Virginia’s new car seat law went into effect on July 1, 2019.
+You can start keeping your toddlers safer TODAY by keeping them in a rear-facing position.

 Why: The law is based on current recommendations from the American Academy of Pediatrics.
 Infants and toddlers are “head heavy,” and the rear-facing car seat does a better job of supporting the head, neck and spine of smaller children as their bodies are still developing.

 Fine: Break the law and the fine for a first offense is $50.

 Older kids: Virginia law is unchanged for older kids.
 Children 7 years and under must be restrained in a car seat or booster seat in the back seat of a vehicle.